 The theme of the book and its prequels is about accepting who you are, with all your strengths and flaws, and about making decisions and accepting the consequences.

 The Hunger Games is one of the many popular teen fantasy books made into a motion picture.
 While the movie was good, the book is better.
 The Hunger Games series ranked as the second best teen fantasy novel for teenagers after Harry Potter.

 The story is set in the dystopian country called Panem, which has 12 poor districts and one wealthy Capitol.
 The Capitol hosts a televised death match called the Hunger Games, in which two teenagers from each district participate.
 Among the participants is 16-year-old Katniss Everdeen, who along with her admirer Peeta Mellark, wins the annual series.
 In the process, she unknowingly triggers a rebellion against the Capitol, which angers the authorities.

 The second and third books take you through the events of the revolution and how Katniss is forced to bring that under control to protect her family and friends.
-The story is gripping and keeps you on the edge of your seat, which means your teen will probably end up reading all the three books in this teen fantasy series!
+The books are loved by many and have more than 20,000 reviews on Amazon.

 By Stephanie Meyer

 There were a lot of books and movies on vampires, but none were as successful as the legend of Dracula.
 Until Stephanie Meyer decided to write the Twilight Saga.